robertmand/FAIR-DaSH/_episodes/ep2.md

 {: .challenge}

 ### Why should you upload your data to a database?
-1- Databases assign your data a unique persistent identifier.
+1- Databases assign a unique persistent identifier to your data.

-2- Your data will be indexed, making it easier to find.
+2- Your data will be indexed and curated, making it easier to find.

-3- Some databases will let you easily connect your dataset to other datasets.
+3- Some databases make it simple to connect your dataset to other datasets and link metadata to other dataset  **linked metadata**

 4- Dataset licencing, with some databases offering controlled or limited access to protect your data.